JTinkers/ScribeBot/README.md

 ScribeBot is a scriptable automation system.

-With a little knowledge of Lua, you can automate mundane tasks, create macros or even create a game bot.
+With a little knowledge of Lua, you can automate mundane tasks, create macros or even create a second bot.

 ![https://i.imgur.com/bZckWI6.png](https://i.imgur.com/bZckWI6.png)

+## Disclaimer
+** This program uses unmanaged code (see: https://msdn.microsoft.com/en-us/library/ms973872.aspx#manunman_topic6) and provides low-level functionality that if used improperly could affect system's security and reliability.
+It is of utmost importance that you are well aware of this fact before you start using it, especially with scripts that come from untrustful sources.
+The author will not be held responsible for any damages done. **

 ## Usage
 - Run ScribeBot.exe